Koshao-sys/Personal-Portfolio-Site/README.md

 # 📖 [Portfolio Site] <a name="about-project"></a>

-**Koshao's Portfolio Site** is a simple project with no complex coding that i am using to master all of the tools and best practices like documenting professionally, creating a responsive site on both mobile and Desktop.
+**Koshao's Portfolio Site** is a simple project with no complex coding that i am using to master all of the tools and best practices like documenting professionally, creating a responsive site on both mobile and Desktop.See link to my project presentation https://www.loom.com/share/25341bbd58b24f3d98196be184d33acc

 ## 🛠 Built With <a name="built-with"></a>